alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

 Unfortunately, linking these two instances creates a strong reference cycle between them.
-The `Person`{.code-voice} instance now has a strong reference to the `Apartment`{.code-voice} instance, and the `Apartment`{.code-voice} instance has a strong reference to the `Person`{.code-voice} instance.
-Therefore, when you break the strong references held by the `john`{.code-voice} and `unit4A`{.code-voice} variables, the reference counts do not drop to zero, and the instances are not deallocated by ARC:
+The `Person` instance now has a strong reference to the `Apartment` instance, and the `Apartment` instance has a strong reference to the `Person` instance.
+Therefore, when you break the strong references held by the `john` and `unit4A` variables, the reference counts do not drop to zero, and the instances are not deallocated by ARC: